What began as the ambition of a single man has since grown to be an innovative force in the entertainment industry.

 In 1996, Comcast Spectacor was formed when Snider created a new partnership with cable powerhouse Comcast Corporation, also a Philadelphia company.
 The new sports and entertainment venture that emerged included the Philadelphia Flyers, the Spectrum, the soon-to-open CoreStates Center (now Wells Fargo Center), the Philadelphia 76ers and a new 24-hour regional sports programming network, Comcast SportsNet.
 Comcast Spectacor immediately acquired an American Hockey League franchise to play at the Spectrum when the Flyers moved to their new home in the CoreStates Center.

 In 1997, Snider sold his interest in SMG to his partners.
 In early 2000, Comcast Spectacor again entered the public assembly management business when it acquired Globe Facility Services.
 The company was renamed Global Spectrum and quickly increased its contracts by nearly 500 percent.
-Many of Global Spectrum’s top management are considered the founding fathers of their industry.

 In 2001, Comcast Spectacor added Front Row Marketing Services, which sold sponsorships and premium seats for sports facilities.
 Front Row and Global Spectrum predecessor Globe Facility Services had shared some of the same investors and building accounts.
 Front Row Marketing would later be merged into Paciolan and Global Spectrum (2015).